tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 ---
 author: tonym128
-comments: false
+comments: False
-date: 2023-08-20 10:22:41.000000000 +00:00
+date: 2023-08-20 10:22:41+00:00
-title: It's Story Time, a Raspberry Pi journey of ML, publishing and podcasting
+title: "It's Story Time, a Raspberry Pi journey of ML, publishing and podcasting"
 layout: single
-excerpt: "It’s Story Time, a Raspberry Pi journey of ML, publishing and podcasting"
+excerpt: "Automating a daily short story podcast using AI generation, text-to-speech, and a Raspberry Pi."
 ---
 # Table of Contents